 8. You can use antifungal creams to treat candidiasis.
 If the infection is widespread, your doctor prescribes antifungal medications to take by mouth, which is essential to keep your skin dry.

 9. Hailey-Hailey is often treated with corticosteroid cream and antibiotics.
-More cases can treat with antibiotics, photodynamic light therapy, or laser therapy.
-If you have Hailey-Hailey disease will advise you to avoid situations that make you sweat, such as not wearing clothing that does not breathable and not going to too much hot weather.
+More cases can be treated with antibiotics, photodynamic light therapy, or laser therapy.
+If you have Hailey-Hailey disease will advise you to avoid situations that make you sweat, such as not wearing clothing that is not breathable and not going to too much hot weather.

 Similar Posts